wongyah/awesome-technical-writing-learning/README.md

 Learning by doing, rather than learning by reading.
 It's time to write or imporve your own technical documentation using the writing skills you have studied!

-But wait..., you still need to adopt an **📙 editorial style guide for technical writing** at first.
+But wait ..., you still need to adopt an **📙 editorial style guide for technical writing** at first.
 If you never know or forget what editorial sytle guides are or why you need one, go back to the [Google Technical Writing Courses for Engineers](https://developers.google.cn/tech-writing/resources) for a refresher.

 - [ASD-STE100 Simplied Technical English](https://www.asd-ste100.org/request.html) - An international specification containing a set of writing rules and a controlled dictionary, which is widely used in aerospace and defense industry and other manufacturing industries.
 - [The IBM Style Guide](https://www.tedwangtw.cn/Document/books/IBM%20Style%20Guide.pdf) - A popular book first published by IBM Press in 2011, which emphasizeds a helpful, direct, and authoritative tone and topic-based writing (DITA).